Derian-Andre/Derian-Andre/content/projects/en/minimal-w.md

 ---
 title: Minimal W
 subtitle: A free skin for VLC
-description: Skin of the VLC media player program with a style inspired by the design of Windows 10 (in its first versions) giving it a native style of the operating system
+description: Skin for VLC media player with a style inspired by the design of Windows 10 (in its first versions) and Groove music.
+Giving it a native style of the operating system
 date: 2017-06-06 12:00:00
 hero: minimal-w.jpg
 ---